eden0214/streaming-05-smart-smoker/README.md

 [3] Channel3 = Food B Temp --> send to message queue "03-food-B"

 # Requirements
-* RabbitMQ server running
+* RabbitMQ server running - Verified working (see screenshot)
-* pika installed in your active environment
+* pika installed in your active environment - DONE

 RabbitMQ Admin
 * See http://localhost:15672/Links to an external site.

+# Prerequisites
+* RabbitMQ server
+* Localhost established
+* Installation of pika
+* Working conda environment
+* Access to .csv data file
+* Prior python producer process from Module 4

 # General Design Questions

-1. How many producers processes do you need to read the temperatures:
+1. How many producers processes do you need to read the temperatures: We need one producer (just one .py file) to read the temperatures
-1. How many queues do we use:
+1. How many queues do we use: The one producer process will create 3 queues.
-1. How many listening callback functions do we need (Hint: one per queue):
+1. How many listening callback functions do we need (Hint: one per queue): We need one listening callback function for each of the 3 queues.

 If that is all you need to get started, you can begin the project now.
 Apply everything you've learned previously.